 HACCP Levels 1 & 2

-This HACCP Levels 1&2 course teaches how to work within a HACCP-based food safety system
+This HACCP Levels 1 & 2 training teaches staff how to work within a HACCP-based food safety system.

 DURATION | 60 minutes

 This HACCP Levels 1 & 2 training course is designed to help food businesses meet Regulation 852/2004.
 The regulation is designed to ensure that food served across the EU & UK is safe to eat.
 To comply food businesses must operate a food safety system based on the 7 HACCP (Hazard Analysis and Critical Control Points) principles.